hazelcast/hazelcast-cpp-client/Reference_Manual.md

 ### 7.4.9 Using pn_counter

 Hazelcast `pn_counter` (Positive-Negative Counter) is a CRDT positive-negative counter implementation.
 It is an eventually consistent counter given there is no member failure.
-For details, see the [pn_counter section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#pn-counter) in the Hazelcast IMDG Reference Manual.
+For details, see the [PN Counter section](https://docs.hazelcast.com/imdg/latest/data-structures/pn-counter.html) in the Hazelcast IMDG Reference Manual.

 A pn_counter usage example is shown below.